Young Researchers' Conference 2018

 Am I eligible to present my research?

-What style presentation will I need to give at the conference?
+What style of presentation will I need to give at the conference?

 Shortlisted applicants will be asked to either:

-- Present a poster of their research to the judges in a strict 5 minute time slot and then afterwards to take questions from the judges for 5 minutes.
-Poster presenters are also required to make themselves available during the poster session after lunch to chat informally to delegates about their research.
+- Present a poster of their research to the judges in a strict 5 minute time slot and to take questions from the judges for a further 5 minutes.
+Poster presenters are also required to make themselves available during the 30 minute poster discussion session, to informally talk through their research with conference attendees.
+Poster will need to remain on display until 18:00.

 How do I apply?

-There is an on-line form for those applying to present their work.
-This requires a two-page synopsis of the researchers’ project to be submitted.
-The synopsis must be prepared according to the guidelines so that it can be included in the Conference Proceedings that will be distributed to delegates on the day and be made available on-line after the event.
+Apply online.
+You will need to submit a 2 page synopsis of your project.
+The synopsis must be prepared according to these guidelines, so that it can be included in the Conference Proceedings.
+Proceedings will be distributed to delegates on the day and be made available online after the event.

 I have already completed my PhD, what should I present?